 In 2002, my husband Alastair stood in the queue of the Mexican Embassy in Belize.
-He was clutching his South African passport and silently cursing his father, just as he had done in many embassies around the world, many times before.
-Meanwhile, I was sitting in a bar outside, reading a book with a glass of wine, silently thanking my mother for my British passport, which currently gives me visa free access to 157 countries.
-South Africans only have visa free access to 93 countries worldwide and for them travel is not as easy and definitely more expensive.
-Alastair and I were both born in Africa and eligible for a British passports through descent, so why did we have such different outcomes?
-It’s simple really… my British mother was organised and forward thinking, and my British father-in-law unfortunately didn't realise it was a priority.
+He was clutching his South African passport and silently cursing his father.
+He had done just this in many embassies around the world, many times before.
+Meanwhile, I was sitting in a bar outside, reading a book with a glass of wine.
+I was silently thanking my mother for my British passport, which currently gives me visa-free access to 157 countries.
+South Africans only have visa-free access to 93 countries worldwide.
+For them, travel is not easy and definitely more expensive.
+Alastair and I were both born in Africa and eligible for a British passport through descent.
+So why did we have such different outcomes?
+It’s simple really… my British mother was organised and forward-thinking.
+My British father-in-law, unfortunately, didn’t realise it was a priority.

-My mother did the paperwork to get citizenship for me and my brothers as soon as we were born.
+The paperwork to get citizenship for me and my brothers was done as soon as we were born.
 Alastair’s father assumed that he’d be able to get citizenship for his kids later in life.
 Unfortunately, a law change rendered them ineligible, and the opportunity was gone.

 And travel wasn’t the only benefit that I got from my maroon passport.
 When we got married, it was my British passport that allowed us to live and work in London.
 When we moved to Australia, it was my British passport that allowed us easy access to an Australian working holiday visa.
 The self-same British passport now allows us to live in Spain.
 My passport’s access to the European Union has allowed us to live the brilliant life we have had.

 Life would have been a very different–with a lot less travel and adventure—if it wasn’t for my British Passport.

 Thanks to my mother’s foresight, I was able to share my gift of mobility and travel with my husband and my son!